 Maybe you don’t have a mountain bike in your garage, but you might have a road bike.
 Road bikes are great for long day rides and supported tours where your belongings are being carried in a sag wagon.
 But for the long-distance self-supported tour road bikes typically won’t suit well.
 Road bikes can work for shorter trips, usually a week or less in length.
 But if you plan to spend significant time in the saddle there are better choices.

-Bike that you sit and lean back in as though you were sitting in a chair.
+A bike that you sit and lean back in as though you were sitting in a chair.
 Many people who ride recumbent bicycles have back or knee problems.
 However, some people like them just because they’re fun to ride.
-Some recumbent bicycles are equipped for long distance bicycle travel while others are not.
+Some recumbent bicycles are equipped for long-distance bicycle travel while others are not.
 Do your research before buying a recumbent bicycle to make sure it can carry your gear and get you up the long hills you’ll likely be climbing.

 Are most commonly known as commuter bikes.
 Thanks to the growing number of long-distance bicycle travelers, folding bike companies have started to produce folding bicycles made specifically for long-distance touring.
 The advantage of a folding bike is that

-you can pack it into a suitcase and put it on an airplane, boat, bus or train and travel with your bike in relative ease.
-Traveling with a full-size bicycle is not always so easy so folding bikes, while they may look a little funny, do have their advantages.
+you can pack it into a suitcase and put it on an airplane, boat, bus or train and travel by your bike in relative ease.
+Traveling with a full-size bicycle is not always so easy so folding bikes, while they may look a little funny, does have their advantages.

 This is the bike made specifically for long-distance touring.
 There are a number of things which makes touring bike different than all the bikes mentioned previously.
 And there are some of the features that almost all touring bikes have in common: